Ensembl/plant-scripts/pangenes/README.md

 Sample configuration files for LSF and SLURM managers are provided at ([HPC.conf.sample](./HPC.conf.sample)) and ([HPC.conf.sample.slurm](./HPC.conf.sample.slurm)).
-Please adapt them and rename then `HPC.conf` for them to work.
+Please adapt them, rename them as `HPC.conf` and place them at the same path as `get_pangenes.pl`.

 ### Transformation of gene coordinates